 Herringbone Stitch Variations

-A wider or two-color band can be worked using the double herringbone stitch.
+A wider two-color band can be worked using the double herringbone stitch.
 To do this, stitch a second row of herringbone over the first, staggering the placement so that it fits in the gaps of the first row.
+When adding the second color, work one half of the stitch under the previous row of stitching, giving it a woven appearance.
 When worked densely, this variation resembles a braid.

 Tied herringbone stitch is worked first as a regular row of herringbone stitch.
 Next, add a small vertical tacking stitch at the point where the stitches cross.
 This can be in the same color or a contrasting thread.